Prague Metro

 Three Metro Lines – Red, Green, Yellow

 The metro system is very easy to understand.
-Just remember that they are three lines.
+Just remember that there are three lines.
 Red, green and yellow.
 They all intersect near the center of town.
-Does not matter which line you start off on – you can always get to any other one.
+It does not matter which line you start off on – you can always get to any other one.
 And they all go to the center of town.

 Walking down into the metro station you will be faced with two options.
-Either stand on the left platform or the right one.
-At the center and above each platform is a easy to understand map.
+You either stand on the left platform or on the right one.
+At the center and above each platform is an easy-to-understand map.
 It has all the stations for the line.
 The circled and bold station is the one you are presently at.
 To the right of the circled station are all the stations that the right platform metro will take you to.
-To the left of of the circled station are all the stations that the left platform will take you to.
+To the left of the circled station are all the stations that the left platform will take you to.
 If you need an overall picture of the entire metro system then have a look at the metro map at the center of the platform encased in glass.
-It will show you were you are and which stations you need to get to to make a cross over to another line.
-The cross over stations are: Florence, Muzeum, Mustek.
+It will show you were you are and which stations make a cross over to another line.
+The cross over stations are: Florence, Muzeum and Mustek.

 Metro Tickets